Photo Credit:

 Style

 Writing style is the subject of many books and courses.
 People devote their life to honing their style.
 I cannot do this topic justice here.
-Here are my main style tips: Use as much active voice as you can.
-It is more direct and clearer than passive voice.
-However, passive voice is not forbidden.
-It has its uses, particularly in the empirical setup section.
+Here are my a few tips:

 • End weight principle: order phrases within a sentence from short to long (when you can).
 For example, in a list, start with the shortest items and progress to the longer ones.

 • Alternate long and short sentences to improve rhythm.
 Too many short sentences after each other sounds weird, and too many long ones are hard to read.
+Don't start many sentences in a row with the same word, either.

 • Parallelism: structure each sentence in a list the same way.

-• Academic phrasebank: as I’ve said many times before, academics are sticklers for tradition.
-This website has a lot of template sentences for describing various things in academic writing.
-Want to learn more about writing style?
+• Want to learn more about writing style?
 Grammarly has lots of tips, and the Elements of Style by Strunk & White is has lots of tips (though one or two haven’t aged well, I warn you).

 The writing process